Choose your study path!

 Software verification

-Set of 2 courses that focus on a specific topic in computer science.
+Sets of 3 courses that focus on a specific topic in computer science.

 Internet of Things and Embedded Systems